United Keetoowah Band of Cherokee Indians: Conflict with the Cherokee Nation of Oklahoma

-After the federal dissolution of the Old Cherokee Nation under the Dawes Commission and allotments, Native American land claims in Indian Territory were extinguished and Oklahoma was admitted as a state.
+After the intended federal dissolution of the Old Cherokee Nation under the Dawes Commission and allotments, Native American land claims in Indian Territory were extinguished and Oklahoma was admitted as a state.
 Indians listed on the Dawes Commission rolls and other rolls were effectively left without political representation.
+However, a 1906 Act of Congress officially continued the Cherokee Nation in limited form.
+Whether the modern Cherokee Nation is the continuation of the Old Cherokee Nation is a point of contention between it and the UKB.

 In the late 1940s, the United Keetoowah Band's claim to recognition as a tribe was probed according to criteria influenced by John Collier, who led the Bureau of Indian Affairs, and Felix S. Cohen.
 Writer D'Arcy McNickle argued that the Cherokee Nation no longer existed in any form except to sign over Indian lands.
 He suggested that the UKB be granted federal acknowledgment based on its authenticity and connection to the traditional ways, including maintenance of the language and ceremonies.

 After 1947, the UKB was the federally recognized organization by which all the Cherokee people received federal assistance and were dealt with on federal programs.
 The UKB was able to secure federal funds for the Cherokee Nation Complex, which today houses the government of the Cherokee Nation of Oklahoma (CNO), also federally recognized in the late 20th century.
 The UKB also started the Cherokee National Holiday, in conjunction with the Principal Chief's office.
 The Cherokee Nation Housing Authority was begun using UKB's federally recognized status.

 Even the casino enterprises, which have for decades given the Cherokee Nation of Oklahoma a motive to try to destroy or "de-recognize" the UKB and its membership, emerged from precedent set by the cooperation of the UKB.